HOO BOY, WHAT A YEAR, AMIRITE?

 Piggy: WAIT.
 HOLD THE PHONE.
 I’ll come back to my pandemic question.
 First you need to tell me about your chickens.
 Kitty and I both have chickens and we love their dumb feathery butts.

 Katelyn: LOL YASSSSS.
 Talk clucky to me!
-I currently have eight, but I’ve had as many as eighteen.
+We currently have eight, but I’ve had as many as eighteen.
 I love them so much, I’ve now done two photoshoots with them.
 I tend to name them in batches based on what TV shows I’m currently watching.
 The youngest batch was named after Westworld, so we have Clementine, Maeve, and Dolores, but D was too damn sweet, so she’s now Dory.
 They’re just the best and I’m obsessed with them.
 Glad you both are, too!!

 Piggy: I knew I liked you.
 I could talk clucky to you all day, but we’re on a mission.
 Your advice to millennials in the time of coronavirus?